ingeniasoftware/luthier-ci/readme.md

 // <a href="http://[App Base Url]/company/about_us">Link</a>
 ```

-If the route have parameters, pass a second argument to the function with an array of their values:
+If the route has parameters, pass a second argument to the function with an array of their values:

 ```php
 <?= route('route_name', ['param1' => 'value2', 'param2' => 'value2' ... ]); ?>